 You can do so through pull tactics like sending them relevant blogs or newsletters.
-Remember the interior designer example?
-Let’s suppose your prospect hired you to design their home.
-They may not be in need of your services immediately or for the next couple of years, but you can still ensure they remember you by sending them blogs like ‘Space-saving Bookshelf ideas for Small Homes’.
+Remember the travel consultant example?
+Let’s suppose your prospect availed your service for their summer trip.
+They may not need your services immediately or for the next couple of years, but you can still ensure they remember you by sending them blogs like ‘Exotic Winter Holiday Destinations’.
 Through these timely tips and advice that you send them through email drip campaigns, you will remain relevant to their current life in a small rented apartment.

 It’s equally important for you to know that some customers may slip away too.
 Perhaps you did not communicate with them too often or you overdid it.
-This is to suggest that keep monitoring where you’re falling short.
-Unless you don’t get better at relationship-building you are never going to fix the leak in your funnel.
+This is to suggest that you keep monitoring where you’re falling short.
+Unless you don’t get better at relationship-building, you will never fix the leak in your funnel.

-To sum it up, whether your brand should use pull or push strategy will largely depend on which stage your prospect is in.
+Whether your brand should use a pull or push marketing strategy will largely depend on which stage your prospect is in.
 So, essentially your efforts should be concentrated on identifying that first and accordingly pulling your marketing cards.

 If you’re already pushing and pulling, then do tell us about the major breakthrough for your brand.